 From 1 September 2013 the Academy Trust began operating a wholly-owned subsidiary called Govinda's Limited.
 The subsidiary was created to take over the kitchen operation at Avanti Schools and to ensure that the catering operations are run in an efficient and cost effective way.
 The subsidiary operates school kitchens at the majority of Avanti Schools.
 Last year it also began to start operations in the new SW schools.
 It continues to generate income from other contracts outside the Avanti family.
-Govinda's Limited has been impacted by Covid-19 in the current year and will for the first time in its history have an in-year loss for the current year.
+Govinda's Limited has been impacted by Covid-19 and has consequently made a smaller profit in the year.